dllllb/coles-paper/README.md

 # 8. Experiment results

 Raw result files are stored in `experiments/*/results` folder.
-Current results are cached in Git, final tables and plots can be generated without full experiment run.
+Current results are cached in this repositiry, final tables and plots can be generated without full experiment run.

 The final results can be seen in the Jupyter notebooks.
-To run the notebooks with the required dependencies, the Jupyter server must be started inside the pipenv shell e. g.:
+To run the notebooks with the required dependencies in `PYTHONPATH`, the Jupyter notebook server must be started inside the pipenv shell e. g.:
 ```sh
 pipenv shell
 jupyter notebook